mondaiarimasen/Cryo-Data-Acquisition/README.txt

           refrigerator (DR)
         > flow rate of the cooling water of the He compressor outside building
-        > temperature of the He compressor
+        > temperature of the He compressor (not yet implemented)
-        > temperature and humidity of the lab room
+        > temperature, pressure, and relative humidity of the lab room
-        > amount of nitrogen left in the nitrogen trap
+        > amount of nitrogen left in the nitrogen trap (not yet implemented)

   - send email warnings when readings are not in desired range